An Energy-Stable Parametric Finite Element Method for Simulating Solid-state Dewetting Problems in Three Dimensions: For anisotropic surface energies in Riemannian metric form

-Collecting these results, we propose the weak formulation for the sharp-interface model of SSD in \eqref{eqn:animodel} with boundary conditions \eqref{eq:bd1} and \eqref{eq:anibd2}-\eqref{eq:anibd3}: given the initial surface $S(0)$ with contact line $\Gamma(0) = \partial S(0)$, for $t>0$ we seek the interface velocity $\bmath{v}(\cdot, ~t)\in \mathbb{X}$ and the chemical potential $\mu(\cdot,~t)\in H^1(S(t))$ via solving the following two equations
+Collecting these results, the generalized weak formulation for anisotropic case is given as follows: for $t>0$ we use the velocity equation \eqref{eq:velocity} and seek the interface velocity $\bmath{v}(\cdot, ~t)\in \mathbb{X}$ as well as the chemical potential $\mu(\cdot,~t)\in H^1(S(t))$ via solving the following two equations